Coronavirus - All the information Boston needs

 Rapid Community Testing in Boston

-This new type of test will help identify those who unknowingly have the virus.
+This test will help identify those who unknowingly have the virus.
 The Rapid tests will help provide a more accurate picture of cases in Boston and will help prevent people from spreading it to their loved ones and people they work with.

 Visit the following websites for the latest local information and support: